 I just wanted to get those young people to where they wanted to go.
 That's all.
 That's my job.

 That's my job old man.
-That's my job.

 A small twister starts to brew in a burned out lot next door.